 Regenerative farming makes the soil healthier every season instead of depleting it.
-The hemp from Gotland that Helsama buys is grown with rows of flowers between the hemp rows — an old piece of farming wisdom: the flowers attract beneficial insects and pollinators, keep pests in check naturally and build living, diverse soil without chemical pesticides.
+The hemp from Gotland that Helsama buys is grown with rows of phacelia between the hemp rows, an old piece of farming wisdom: the flowers attract beneficial insects and pollinators, keep pests in check naturally and build living, diverse soil without chemical pesticides.
 Industrial farming does the opposite, exhausting the soil year after year.

 What is regenerative farming?